 Stations executing a full-sensing algorithm can listen to the channel at all times, thereby maintaining a sense of time through references to events in past rounds.
-Such a sense of time allows an active station to acquire identity determined by the round of activation.
+Such a sense of time gives a potential for an active station to interpret the round of activation as an explicit identity.

 A broadcast algorithm may process consecutive past rounds to give the stations activated in them an opportunity to transmit.
 This, just by itself, may result in unbounded packet latency, if we spend at least one round to examine any past round for a possible activation in it.
-This is because a recurring situation of an active station with multiple packets would accrue unbounded delays.
+This is because a recurring occurrence of active stations with multiple packets each would accrue unbounded delays.
 To prevent this, one may consider groups of multiple rounds and have stations activated in these rounds transmit simultaneously.
-If at most one station got activated in a group then we save at least one round of examination, which compensates for the delays due to occasionally some stations holding more than one packet resulting in collisions.
-If a channel is with collision detection, then it helps to implement this paradigm.
+If at most one station got activated in a group then we save at least one round of examination, which compensates for the delays due to occasionally some stations holding more than one packet.
+If a channel is with collision detection, then this property helps to implement such an approach.
 We assume in this section that channels are with collision detection.

-We refer to active stations by the respective rounds of their activation.
+We refer to active stations by the respective rounds of their activation, as before.
 A round gets \emph{verified} when either all the packets of the station activated in this round have been heard or when it becomes certain that no station got activated in this round.

 Next we present a non-adaptive full-sensing algorithm which we call \textsc{Quadruple-Round}.
 The rounds of an execution are partitioned into disjoint groups of four consecutive rounds, each called a \emph{segment}.
-The first and second rounds of a segment make its \emph{left pair}, while the third and fourth rounds make the \emph{right pair} of a segment.
-The rounds of execution spent on processing the rounds in a segment make the \emph{phase} corresponding to this segment.
+The first and second rounds of a segment make its \emph{left pair}, while the third and fourth rounds make the \emph{right pair}.
+The rounds of execution spent on processing the rounds in a segment make a \emph{phase} corresponding to this segment.
 The purpose of a phase is to verify the stations in the corresponding segment.
 A pseudocode for a phase is given in Figure~\ref{alg:quadruple-round}.